MicrosoftDocs/power-automate-docs/articles/analyze-automation-activity-copilot.md

 > [!NOTE]
 > In this initial release, Copilot will only keep context of the last 5 questions you've asked.

+Read the [responsible AI FAQs for Copilot in desktop flow activity](./faqs-copilot-automation-activity.md) to learn more about this new Copilot experience.

 ## A look behind the scenes